Accepting HTML entity name in string literal

 "&", so this will be a compatibility breaking change, and if that is not desirable, perhaps a different syntax may be considered.

-Updated by sawa (Tsuyoshi Sawada) over 4 years ago
+Updated by sawa (Tsuyoshi Sawada) almost 5 years ago

 Robert A. Heiler wrote: